npoliak/Kaggle-Competitions/Spaceship Titanic/README.md

 # Spaceship Titanic Classification: Kaggle Competition

 This project entails a classification challenge from the Spaceship Titanic competition on Kaggle.
 My primary goal was to develop a highly accurate model, placing a greater emphasis on precision over efficiency and computational time.
 This approach led to a commendable achievement, placing me within the top 50 competitors.
+Link: https://www.kaggle.com/c/spaceship-titanic

 # Objectives and Learning Outcomes
 The central strategy for this competition involved constructing a robust pipeline to effectively utilize features that significantly impacted the outcome.
 The pipeline consisted of three primary components: